Vessels for Fuel Cells Energy System

 Vessels in fuel cell energy systems serve a wide range of industries and uses:

-• Automotive: Fuel tanks for hydrogen cars, buses, and trucks using high-pressure composite vessels.
+• Automotive: Hydrogen storage tanks for cars, buses, and trucks.

-• Maritime & Aviation: Pressurized hydrogen vessels for next-gen zero-emission vessels and aircraft.
+• Maritime & Aviation: Emerging zero-emission vessel and aircraft platforms.

 These applications highlight the growing reliance on pressure vessel technology in the hydrogen economy.